bwentwor/billing-usage-1/billing-faq.md

 ## How do I get support?
 {: #contactsupport}
 {: faq}

-Click **Support** in the console menu bar to access the Support Center.
-From there, start with leveraging the list of common FAQs.
-If you don't find the answers that you need, see the **Need more help?** section to contact IBM Cloud support.
+Go to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external}[Support](https://{DomainName}/billing/promotions) page in the console.
+From there, review the list of common FAQs.
+If you don't find the answers that you need, see the **Contact Support** section to contact IBM Cloud Support.

 ## Where can I view the billing address for my account?
 {: #billing-address}